ercoppa/homework-symbolic-execution/README.md

 ## Homework report

 **[UPDATE]**
-In order to pass the homework is required to write a report.
+In order to pass the homework, the student must write a report.
 The report should have the following structure:

 - header: student name/surname/_matricola_
 - abstract: briefly explain the goal of the homework, what methodologies and which tools have been used by the student